earthly/website/blog/_posts/2023-08-10-debugging-docker-containers.md

 - **Docker exec**: The `docker exec` command, as you learned earlier, allows you to execute commands within a running container.
 It can also be utilized in two ways to debug network connectivity issues:

-   1. `docker exec -it [container] ping [host]`: The `docker exec` command, combined with the `ping` utility, allows you to verify network connectivity between containers and external hosts.
-With the following command:
+   1. `ping`: The `docker exec` command, combined with the `ping` utility, allows you to verify network connectivity between containers and external hosts:

       ~~~{.bash caption=">_"}
       docker exec -it [container] ping [host]